 The screenshots below show an Ultimus Composed Process Solution, in this case a car loan process, that has been blockchain-enabled.
 In this example, the solution description stipulates that the Car Loan application document must be “e-notarized”, that is, confirmed by all parties and anchored to the blockchain.

 Using CPS, all blockchain-related aspects – the user interfaces, anchor validations, credentials and e-stamping, communications with the anchoring service and blockchain, blockchain history, and match proof validation – are implemented automatically simply by indicating that the document “Car Loan” must be anchored to the blockchain at the “Request” step.

 The result: consistently, quickly, and easily creating immutable blockchain proof of validity for any and all process data.

-User enters login credentials to e-notarize a document and relevant information is appended.
+User enters login credentials to e-notarize a document.

 Automatically created history of e-notarization and blockchain anchoring transactions.

 Automatic proof validation functionality.